lmiguelvargasf/nova-stack/README.md

 This project uses [Task][] to simplify common development workflows.
 The main `Taskfile.yml` in the project root provides commands for:

-- Managing the Docker environment (e.g., building images, starting/stopping services).
+- Managing the Docker environment (for example, building, starting, or stopping services).
-- Running development tasks within the `backend` and `frontend` services (e.g., linting, formatting, testing).
+- Running development tasks within the `backend` and `frontend` services (such as linting, formatting, or testing).

-To list all available tasks:
+To list all available tasks, run:

 ```bash
 task --list
 ```

-Refer to the `README.md` files in the [`backend`](./backend/README.md) and [`frontend`](./frontend/README.md) for service-specific task details.
+Refer to the `README.md` files in the [`backend`](./backend/README.md) and [`frontend`](./frontend/README.md) directories for service-specific task details.

 ## License